 - engage the body, emotions, and imagination in ways that can increase familiarity with the local and natural contexts of school and learning;

-- increase attention to detail, particularity and their attunement with place;
+- increase attention to detail, particularity and their connection with place;

 - serve as examples for your own, place-inspired teaching ideas.

 The Walking Curriculum has been one of the best ways for my Immersion Kindergarten students to retain vocabulary.
 (Andrea Koch, Teacher)